 Turkish Lamb Stew, also known as Kuzu Guvec, is a classic comforting food with a few ingredients.
 Diced lamb and vegetables make the easiest one-pot stew that tastes really satisfying for everyone in the family.
-A perfect winter weeknight dinner.
+A perfect weeknight dinner!

 Kuzu güveç, is a classic traditional Turkish stew that is commonly served with rice pilav.
 It is a rich, hearty, and comforting dish that is easy to prepare in one pan!